ShaunaMyers/ShaunaMyers/README.md

 <br>

-- 💡 I am currently learning TypeScript and Java.
+- 💡 I am proficient in JavaScript, React, and Ruby on Rails, and Ruby on Sinatra.
+I am learning Next.js in my free time.
 - 💬 [LinkedIn](https://www.linkedin.com/in/shauna-myers/)
 - 👩🏻‍🏫 Education History: Psychology, art school, business administration, and architecture/drafting/design.
-- 🏋🏻‍♀️ Work History: Most of my employment history has been in the casino industry, as a supervisor and a table games dealer.
+- 🏋🏻‍♀️ Work History: I have worked at [Checkr, Inc.]([url](https://checkr.com/)) for almost 3 years as a full-stack software engineer.
+Before that I worked in the casino industry, as a supervisor and a table games dealer.
 This was a dynamic and fast paced environment.
 No day was ever like the last and I was continuously challenging myself to learn new skills.
 This industry also equipped me with excellent interpersonal and conflict resolution skills.

  ## Technologies
  <table>